dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 ## Overview and Goals

-This is it: the first sprint.
-We're going to do four things:
+This is it: the first project.
+We're going to do three things:

-1. Get comfortable with the rhythms and practice of Scrumage.
-2. Learn (or review) the important elements of Python programming
+1. Learn (or review) the important elements of Python programming
-3. Review important background concepts on descriptive statistics, including measures of centrality, measures of spread, quartiles, box plots, and histograms.
+2. Review important background concepts on descriptive statistics, including measures of centrality, measures of spread, quartiles, box plots, and histograms.
-4. Get comfortable using Python to conduct a non-trivial data analysis and visualize results.
+3. Get comfortable using Python to conduct a non-trivial data analysis and visualize results.

-At the end of the sprint, you'll have three things to complete:

-1. The deliverables described in this project.
-2. An individual quiz.
-3. A short individual reflective write-up.

-The content for this sprint is not particularly difficult, although you will need to get familiar with programming in Python, which may be new for you.
+The content for this sprint is not particularly difficult, although it may require you to review some Python basics.
 As you're working, focus on getting into the rhythm of Scrumage and developing good working habits with your teams that will carry you through the more content-heavy sprints that are coming up.

 ## Deliverables and Quiz

-Complete the four problems in `Deliverables`.
-Remember that you may work freely with the members of your team and you may use any resources that you find helpful to complete the project. **Please list the names of you collaborators in the project document**.

-The quiz and reflective write-up will be done **online** on **Wednesday, September 30**, which will also be the release day for the next sprint's material.
-The quiz will be
-**individual** (not team) but will be **open everything**: you can use the sprint resources, your notes, and online resources.
-Remember to abide by the Honor Code and ask me if you have questions about what is an acceptable resource!
+Complete the problems in the `Deliverables` directory:

+- The Martingale
+- Campus Connections
+- Baccarat

 ## Learning Outcomes